Capital Market, Equity Price, and Volume Volatility

-- Margin (applicable to only those accounts using margin/borrowing against securities in account) – Margin requirements (required equity percentage) may increase (up to 100%) for those stocks considered volatile, as determined by regulators and LPL Financial.
-A margin requirement percentage increase is to help ensure accounts have sufficient funds (equity) to cover large changes in the price of a stock.
-An increase in margin requirement may trigger a margin call and require either the account holder to deposit additional funds (equity) to be deposited, or current positions to be liquidated.
+- Margin (applicable to only those using margin/borrowing against securities in their account) – Margin requirements (required equity percentage) may increase (up to 100%) for those stocks considered volatile, as determined by regulators and LPL Financial.
+A margin requirement percentage increase helps ensure accounts have sufficient funds (equity) to cover large changes in the price of a stock(s).
+An increase in margin requirement may trigger a margin call and require either the account holder to deposit additional funds (equity), or liquidate current positions within a short period of time.

-- Cancelling and replacing orders – Customers attempting to cancel orders during volatile or fast markets and then attempt to enter a separate, new replacement order assume the risk of both orders being executed.
+- Cancelling and replacing orders – Customers attempting to cancel orders during volatile or fast markets and then entering a separate, new replacement order assume the risk of both orders being executed.
 Both execution and cancellation reports may be delayed during volatile and fast markets.
 Consequently, entering a replacement or a straight cancellation of an order can result in one or both orders being executed after submitting the cancellation or replacement order.
-Replacement orders should be entered only after confirmation that the initial order was in fact canceled.
+Replacement orders should be entered only after receiving confirmation that the initial order was in fact canceled.

 - Trading Halts – Stocks and Options orders will not be executed during trading halts.
-The use of limit orders is suggested during a trading halt Unexecuted day orders pending at the time of the halt will expire at the end of the day while orders received after the market close are held for execution at the reopening of the next trading session (unless the client instructs otherwise).
+The use of limit orders is suggested during a trading halt Unexecuted day orders pending at the time of the halt will expire at the end of the day while orders received after the market close are held for execution at the reopening of the next open trading session (unless the client instructs otherwise).
 At-the-Close or Market-on-Close orders pending at the time trading is halted are cancelled.